mevdschee/php-crud-api/README.md

 It will be automatically build on every release.
 The "latest" tag points to the last release.

+The docker image accepts the environment variable parameters from the configuration.

 ### Docker compose

 This repository also contains a `docker-compose.yml` file that you can install/build/run using: